 2001 – The contract with Special Health Services (SHS) was expanded to include a Family Advisory Group to facilitate the review of SHS policies.

-2002 – Families Together provided presentations, in Spanish only, on Parents’ Rights and Responsibilities under Special Education Law.
+2002 – Families Together began providing presentations in Spanish on Parents’ Rights and Responsibilities under Special Education Law.
 The Families Together website was created.
 Renewal of five year PTI grant was awarded.
 A Family Enrichment Weekend was held exclusively for families whose children were receiving early intervention services.

 2003 – Western Kansas Community Foundation began partnership with Families Together to bring additional services to the Southwest Kansas region.
 The first Family-School-Partnerships Trainings were conducted in Fort Scott and Beloit Public Schools.
 With support from KSDE and Kansas Parent Information Resource Center (KIPRC).